 If you want to increase the traffic, interactions and the visibility of your business, organization or personal website, you are going to have to use a number of different strategies.
 Just having a website isn’t enough and trying to optimize and promote a bad website using SEO will just help you fail faster.
 Merging strategies and allowing them to work together results in a more effective online marketing plan that produces real business results.

-As far as website design and redesigns go, I am totally sold on the growth-driven design method, see my other posts here, but as someone who has been in the SEO world for quite a while, I wanted to see the full effects of GDD on my on-going SEO strategy.
+As far as website design and redesigns go, I am totally sold on the growth-driven design method, but as someone who has been in the SEO world for quite a while, I wanted to see the full effects of GDD on my on-going SEO strategy.
 Was is helping?
 Was it hurting?
 Did it have no effect at all?

 Table of Contents

 So I hear and read a lot about what SEO is and is not.
 Needless to say, the search world has changed a ton over the pass few years, but good SEO agencies have been doing it right for years.
 SEO is not all about rankings and it’s not just about diving organic traffic either.
 An effective SEO strategy is focused on driving targeted leads to your site and then helping to convert them using compelling content.
 SEO is not a one-time solution.
 SEO is important in every phase of the marketing funnel.
 SEO must be user focused first, search engines second.
 Ok, rant over.